BjorneEk/emulator/docs/instruction-set.md

 branch and jump:
-bz      - branch on zero            (relative) bnz     - branch not zero           (relative) bcc     - branch on cary clear      (relative) bcs     - branch on cary set        (relative) brn     - branch negative           (relative) brp     - branch posetive           (relative) bra     - unconditional branch      (relative) lbra    - unconditional long branch (abs, abs-ptr) call    - long call to subrutine    (abs, abs-ptr, zp) rts     - return from subrutine     (implied) rti     - return from interrupt     (implied)
+bz      - branch on zero            (relative) bnz     - branch not zero           (relative) bcc     - branch on carry clear     (relative) bcs     - branch on carry set       (relative) brn     - branch negative           (relative) brp     - branch posetive           (relative) bra     - unconditional branch      (relative) lbra    - unconditional long branch (abs, abs-ptr) call    - long call to subrutine    (abs, abs-ptr, zp) ret     - return from subrutine     (implied) rti     - return from interrupt     (implied)

 arithmetic and logic:
-adc     Rd, Rs      - add with cary                 all add     Rd, Rs      - add without cary              all adcw    Rdh, Rdl    - add with cary wide            all addw    Rdh, Rdl    - add without cary wide         all sbc     Rd, Rs      - subtract with cary            all sub     Rd, Rs      - subtract without cary         all sbcw    Rdh, Rdl    - subtract with cary wide       all subw    Rdh, Rdl    - subtract without cary wide    all eor     Rd, Rs      - exclusive or                  all orr     Rd, Rs      - or                            all and     Rd, Rs      - and                           all
+adc     Rd, Rs      - add with carry                all add     Rd, Rs      - add without carry             all adcw    Rdh, Rdl    - add with carry wide           all addw    Rdh, Rdl    - add without carry wide        all sbc     Rd, Rs      - subtract with carry           all sub     Rd, Rs      - subtract without carry        all sbcw    Rdh, Rdl    - subtract with carry wide      all subw    Rdh, Rdl    - subtract without carry wide   all eor     Rd, Rs      - exclusive or                  all orr     Rd, Rs      - or                            all and     Rd, Rs      - and                           all